 There's also a blog post that describes the whole Upcycle story.

-We are still learning, and moving forward with another Sandbox project where we hope to explore:
+We are still learning, and moving forward we hope to explore:

 Ways University land, space, insurance, capital, networks and purchasing power can support emerging ventures (in addition to research and teaching capacity)